1 billion children are currently growing up in cities, of which an estimated 380 million are under 5 years old.

 - Toddlers’ shorter height places them consistently close to passing car exhaust fumes.

 - Waiting (for buses, appointments and in queues) is a challenge.
-Design features that allow for exploration and play make waiting easier and create valuable opportunities for learning and
+Designing features that allow for exploration and play make waiting easier and create valuable opportunities for learning and interaction.